-(18) All assessments are generally formative or developmental in nature - providing students with an opportunity to apply feedback to subsequent assessment activities.
-This may include resubmission of an assessment item.

-(19) Assessment encourages academic integrity through the use of progressive assessment (a cumulative series of activities) and/or in-class engagement with assessment activities.

-(20) A list of criteria or a rubric is provided for each assessment task in a unit to provide students with clear expectations about the type and level of performance required to successfully complete the task.

-(21) Exemplars of relevant completed assessments are provided to students wherever possible.

-(22) Qualitative feedback is provided for all in-semester assessments generally within two weeks of submission or within two (2) days in a 4-week Block or within four (4) days in an 8-week Block, excluding those delivered through VU Online.
-This may be peer-based, whole of group or individual feedback, depending on the nature of the assessment.

-(23) Feedback links to supports or resources that facilitate further learning wherever possible.
+- (15) All assessments are generally formative or developmental in nature providing students with an opportunity to apply feedback to subsequent assessment activities.
+This may include the iterative submission of an assessment item. - (16) Assessment encourages academic integrity through the use of progressive assessment (a cumulative series of activities) and/or in-class engagement with assessment activities. - (17) A list of criteria or a rubric is provided for each assessment task in a unit to provide students with clear expectations about the type and level of performance required to successfully complete the task. - (18) Exemplars of relevant completed assessments are provided to students wherever possible. - (19) Qualitative feedback is provided for all in-semester assessments generally within two weeks of submission or within two (2) days in a 4-week Block or within four (4) days in an 8-week Block, excluding those delivered through VU Online.
+This may be peer-based, whole of group or individual feedback, depending on the nature of the assessment. - (20) Feedback links to supports or resources that facilitate further learning wherever possible.